 Once the concrete is dry, you have several options for turning it into a designer floor:

 - Stain or dye it — Acid stains react with chemicals in the concrete to change the color to one of a number of earth tones, and you can combine them to create color patterns.
-Water stains penetrate the lattice structure to impart color without a chemical reaction, and they offer a broader range of colors, including vivid reds, greens and blues.
+Water stains penetrate the lattice structure of concrete to impart color without a chemical reaction, and they offer a broader range of colors, including vivid reds, greens and blues.
 Dyes penetrate even deeper than stains and also offer a color selection that includes primaries.

 - Seal it — After staining or dyeing, an interior concrete floor should be sealed, but you can also apply the sealer to raw, dry concrete.
 You can use the sealer as is for a garage, workroom floor or patio, but in your living room, you might want to add a tint.
 Even if you don't colorize your concrete floor, a sealer is always recommended.